How oil flows

 From the surface wellhead, oil flows into a manifold building, where it is tested for the oil, gas and water content.
 Produced fluids from all the wells on a single drill site are pumped into gathering lines for delivery to processing facilities.
 Wellheads and manifold buildings are built on gravel “pads” to protect the permafrost.
 Once oil is processed to pipeline specifications, it goes to Pump Station 1, the beginning of the Trans Alaska Pipeline System.

-How Oil is Processed
+How oil is processed

 Wells in North Slope fields produce a mixture of oil, natural gas and water – these three streams need to be separated before the oil can enter the Trans-Alaska Pipeline System.
 Most fields on the North Slope have separation facilities designed to process millions of barrels of liquids per day.
 Recovered gas and water goes back into the formation to help maintain reservoir pressure and enhance oil recovery.
 Treatment plants also process seawater for additional injection into the reservoir as part of a field-wide, waterflood program to maintain pressure and sweep oil from the reservoir rock.